knpuniversity/symfony/knpu/extra-upgrade-4.0/extras.md

 composer update doctrine/doctrine-fixtures-bundle
 ```

-Version 3 of this bundle *all* new... but not in a "broke everything" kind of way,
+Version 3 of this bundle is *all* new... but not in a "broke everything" kind of
+way.
 Before, fixtures classes were loaded because they lived in an *exact* directory:
 usually `DataFixtures\ORM` in your bundle.
-And if you needed to access to services,
+And if you needed to access services,
 you extended `ContainerAwareFixture` and fetched them directly from the container.

 Well, no more!
-In the new version, your fixtures are *services*, and so act like
+In the new version, your fixtures are *services*, and so they act
-*everything* else.
+like *everything* else.
 You can even put them *anywhere*.

 When Composer finishes, download one more package: